touhouworldcup/thprac/README.md

 ---

 ### My antivirus says thprac is malware.
 Is it safe?
-Thprac contains no malicious code, but its behavior may trigger antivirus software.
-If flagged, add an exception or trust rule in your antivirus.
-Alternatively, try [this version](https://github.com/touhouworldcup/thprac/issues/112) and report back if the issue persists.
+Thprac contains no malicious code, but its behavior may trigger your antivirus.
+If flagged, add an exception or trust rule in your antivirus to allow thcrap to work.
+Alternatively, you can try [this version](https://github.com/touhouworldcup/thprac/issues/112) and report back if the issue persists.

 ---

 ## Compatibility

 ### Does thprac work with English patches?
 Thprac is compatible with **thcrap** and can function as a thcrap launcher, similar to the [Universal THCRAP Launcher](https://github.com/thpatch/Universal-THCRAP-Launcher/).
-It does not support static English patches, like those made by gensokyo.org.
+It does not support static English patches, like those created by gensokyo.org.

 ---